aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Create Project from Scratch: Animated Slides Transitions

-WebExtensions allows exporting presentations with animated slide transitions.
-For that, you just need to set true to AnimateTransitions property in WebDocumentOptions:
+WebExtensions allows you to export presentations with animated slide transitions — you just need to set the AnimateTransitions property in WebDocumentOptions to true:

 ``` csharp
 WebDocumentOptions options = new WebDocumentOptions